dinhomathias/Amc/Examples.md

 # Updater
 Bots built using the `telegram.ext.Updater` class.

 * [AlarmBot](https://github.com/guysoft/AlarmBot) — This bot uses [crontab](https://en.wikipedia.org/wiki/Cron) to schedule audio alarms.
-The alarm command can be edited to schedule any kind of cron job for an IOT device.
+The alarm command can be edited to schedule any kind of cron job for an IOT device. ᴛʀʏ ɪᴛ ʜᴇʀᴇ
 * [BlackJackBot](https://github.com/d-Rickyy-b/Python-BlackJackBot) for a nice round of BlackJack - alone or in a group.
 * [BotListBot](https://github.com/JosXa/BotListBot) — Large project, maintains the [@BotList channel](https://t.me/botlist).
 Simplifies navigation, allows submitting and editing bots by the [@BotListChat community](https://t.me/botlistchat) community.
 * [CryptoCoinsInfoBot](https://github.com/lytves/crypto-coins-info-bot-v2) — This bot sends you actual prices of cryptocoins using info from CoinMarketCap and CryptoCompare APIs.